 These aren’t just rides to make the most of the weather getting better, but experiences you can only have if you adventure abroad in the first few months of the year.

 Alice Springs, Australia

-Does this really count as a spring event since, technically speaking, it will be autumn in Australia?
-The Australians will be celebrating the chance to get back out on their mountain bikes again after suffering through inclement weather.
-The only difference is they have been roasting away while we’ve been huddling together for warmth.
+“Does this really count as a spring event since it will be autumn in Australia?”, we hear you ask.
+Maybe not, but the Australians will be celebrating the chance to get back out on their mountain bikes again after ‘suffering’ through ‘inclement’ weather: the only difference is they have been roasting away while we’ve been huddling together for warmth.

 Cape Town, South Africa

 If you like are liking the sound of the southern hemisphere and long-distance mountain biking, but you’re worried Alice Springs might be a little too remote, take a look at the Cape Epic: similar idea, but in Cape Town.
 This event is incredibly popular with our customers (and staff) each year.